Miselume/FPS-Movement/README.md

 Version 1.1 - ghost rush (special ability) and bug fixes (Continuing)

-- Version 1.1 almost ready it will be final version of this repository.
+x Version 1.1 almost ready it will be final version of this repository.
 Version 1.1 will avaible after tested.